kaiyuanCui/ccc-group-project/README.md

 `frontend`: Include `front_end.ipynb` for data analysis and visualization.

-`tests`: Include all functions used to test restful api.
+`test`: Include all functions used to test restful api either get and post data API.

 `requirements.txt`: include all package need to run front end.